 Hitting the slopes is easy with all of the great locations for skiing near durango.
 There are many resorts, areas and mountains within a 30 minute drive of the city.
 Each ski area offers a variety of slopes and trails so that visitors of all levels can safely enjoy themselves.
 Many locations offer equipment rentals as well, so if you are not a frequent skier, don’t fret.
 You can grab skis, poles, boots and more from the chalet before you hit the slopes.

 If you are at all familiar with Durango, you have probably heard all about Purgatory.
 This mountain offers 10 lifts taking you to 85 groomed trails spanning in excess of 40 miles!
 These trails are broken up into 23% beginner, 51% intermediate, and 26% expert/advanced.
 With this spread, you would have to consciously try in order to miss finding a trail that suited your fancy.
-A quick 30-minute drive from the heart of downtown Durango will get you to Purgatory where an annual snowfall of 260 inches blankets the mountain thoroughly.

 Cross Country Skiing In Mesa Verde

 Mesa Verde winter activities such as cross country skiing and snowshoeing at Mesa Verde can be a very peaceful experience.
 Many times you may be the only person around, getting the opportunity to take the gorgeous surroundings in.
 Because most of the trees are bare, wildlife is more visible in the winter.
 You may even be able to find their tracks in the snow.
 If you are fortunate enough to be able to cross country ski or snowshoe in Mesa Verde National Park, you will not be disappointed.